Death Toll In Genoa Bridge Collapse Rises To 39

 "We have one of the biggest dealers in Europe that tells us that the bridge was safe and there was [no way] to imagine the collapse," Di Maio wrote.
 "Autostrade had to do the maintenance and did not do it."

-Transport Minister Danilo Toninelli called on Autostrade's leadership to resign, accusing the company of putting profits ahead of safety.
+Transport minister Danilo Toninelli called on Autostrade's leadership to resign, accusing the company of putting profits ahead of safety.
 He said he had begun the process of canceling the company's contract and imposing fines of some $170 million.

 But Autostrade defended its overall safety record.